 The 2000s were also a time of real technological constraints for internet networks.
 ISPs introduced speed tiers to navigate these limitations.
 Tiered pricing helped ISPs segment heavy users and incentivize lighter users to choose lower-speed plans, minimizing congestion and managing traffic efficiently.

-2010-today: Speed tiers become a marketing tactic
+2010-today: Speed tiers become a marketing tool

 By the 2010s, many of the technical limitations that once justified speed tiers had largely been resolved.
 Internet speeds surged to 100 Mbps or more, and eventually gigabit plans (1,000 Mbps) became widely available.
 Any of these speeds could deliver the music, video, and gaming applications we enjoy today.